Shuvoghosh7/Shuvoghosh7/README.md

 ![Reactjs Developer](https://i.ibb.co/t3k5Txk/react-js-banner.png)

 ### Hi there 👋, I am Shuvo Gosh
-#### Reactjs Developer
+#### Full Stack Mern Developer

-I am Shuvo Gosh, a junior reactjs Developer.
+I am Shuvo Gosh, a Full Stack Developer.
 I have completed my B.sc in Computer Science and Engineering at International University of Business Agriculture and Technology.
 I am interested in exploring technologies I found web development as my passion.
 I am aspiring to bring that passion to a full-time role.
 I have completed a fiv-month-long web development Bootcamp course from Programming Hero on the MERN stack.
-From the outcome, I can develop Single Page Applications with ReactJs, JavaScript, Bootstrap-5, Tailwindcss, HTML5, and CSS3.
+From the outcome, I can develop Single Page Applications with ReactJs, JavaScript,TypeScript, Bootstrap-5, Tailwindcss, HTML5, and CSS3.
 I have some skills in Node.js, Express.js, and MongoDB and developing REST API.
 I take my work as a Web Developer seriously, which means I always ensure my skills are kept up to date with this rapidly changing new technology.

 ### Skills:
 <div>